worthingtonse/client-prompts/CONTEXT/commands.md

 11 | Swap | Services that allow people to change CloudCoin to Bitcoin or another currency 12 | RPC | Allows people to send command to other servers.
 13 | File System | Allows people to store files on the raida.
-13 | File System | Allows people to store files on the raida.
+15 | DKE | Distributed Key Exchange
 18 | DRD |Distributed Resource Director